aakpat98/Walmart-Sales-Demand-Forecasting-RNN-LGBM/README.md

 # Walmart Demand Forecasting

-This project tackles the challenge of forecasting daily product demand across Walmart stores using real-world sales, pricing, and event data from the M5 Forecasting competition.
+This project tackles the challenge of forecasting daily product demand across Walmart stores using real-world sales, pricing, and event data.
 We evaluate multiple models including LightGBM, LSTM/GRU, and Seq2Seq GRU, balancing forecasting accuracy with speed, interpretability, and deployability.

 ---